yuchen-mei/ee372-esekf/README.md

 make timing
 ```

-* `mflowgen` - This is a tool to create ASIC design flows in a modular fashion.
+2. `mflowgen` - This is a tool to create ASIC design flows in a modular fashion.
 Follow the setup steps at https://github.com/mflowgen/mflowgen.

-* `skywater-130nm-adk` - This repo has some scripts that convert the SkyWater PDK into the format that mflowgen expects.
+3. `skywater-130nm-adk` - This repo has some scripts that convert the SkyWater PDK into the format that mflowgen expects.
+Follow the setup steps at https://code.stanford.edu/ee272/skywater-130nm-adk.

 # Using the Pipecleaners